SomeWeekendReading/someweekendreading.github.io/_posts/2021-05-12-more-vaccine-sense-from-hank-green.md

 - Excuses and responses to vaccination delay:
   - "It's slightly unpleasant, and I'll feel crappy."  __Response:__ COVID-19 is way crappier, especially if you give it to somebody else inadvertently, who may die from it.
     Vaccination lowers the risk of that by 95%.
+Get vaccinated.
   - "What about variants?"  __Response:__ Every COVID-19 variant evolved in an infected person.
 Don't be that person.
 Get vaccinated.
   - "Maybe I already had COVID-19."  __Response:__ ['Natural' immunity is inferior]({{ site.baseurl }}/natural-vs-vaccine-immunity/) to the very high immunity from the vaccines.
+Get vaccinated.
   - "I feel like I'm giving up control."  __Response:__ getting vaccinated is you _taking back_ control!
+Get vaccinated.

 A heartfelt plea:
 > "Hi, I'm Hank Green.
 I make science videos.
 I've been making educational videos for